Theoren Fleury: International

-Charitable work and advocacy for abuse, addictions programs
+Post-playing career

 Sexual abuse charges against Graham James

-With the help of Kirstie McLellan Day, Fleury wrote his autobiography, Playing with Fire, which was released on October 16, 2009.
+With the help of Kirstie McLellan Day, Fleury wrote his autobiography, Playing with Fire, which was released on 16 October 2009.
 He wrote he was sexually abused by hockey coach Graham James during a two-year period.
 While he stated he "doesn't want to become the poster boy for abuse by James", Fleury hoped speaking out might make it easier for other childhood sexual abuse victims to come forward, and get help.
 The book became the top-selling non-fiction book in Canada; without help, he and his wife were unable to keep up with the mail they were receiving.
 It is the second book about Fleury's life, following Fury, released in 1997, which did not discuss many of the problems he was facing at the time.
 Playing with Fire became the top seller on Amazon.ca within a week of its release, and Fleury stated that he had been contacted by several sexual abuse victims who were motivated by his book to seek help.

 He told CBC in October 2009 he was contemplating a criminal complaint against James, and was volunteering with an organization dedicated to helping male sexual abuse victims.
 Sheldon Kennedy, another victim of James, encouraged Fleury to press charges.
 In January 2010, investigators with the Winnipeg Police Service began an investigation after Fleury met with officers to file a complaint.
 James plead guilty to charges stemming from his abuse of Fleury and his cousin Todd Holt.
 James was sentenced to two years in prison, a decision which sparked outrage across Canada for its perceived leniency.
 Fleury praised the response by Canadians and called for harsher punishments for sexual predators.
 Fleury has shared his story as a motivational speaker.

 McLellan Day adapted the autobiography into a one-man play, entitled Playing with Fire: The Theo Fleury Story, which was produced by Alberta Theatre Projects in Calgary in 2012.
 Fleury and his autobiography were also the subject of a 2012 documentary by HBO Canada.

 Fleury played in two games with baseball's Calgary Vipers in 2008.